 Princess Fairytale Hall

-I don’t think I need to explain to any parents who hangs out at this location because it’s one of the top meet-and-greet spots in the park.
+I don’t think I need to explain to any parents who hang out at this location because it’s one of the top meet-and-greet spots in the park.
 Disney has split this viewing area into two sections.
-In the first you will meet Anna and Elsa, and in the second, Cinderella and Rapunzel.
+In the first, you will meet Rapunzel and Tiana, and in the second, Cinderella and Elena.

 This character seems to spend more time with the children.
 Also, she is usually there, so you don’t have to worry about catching her during specific meeting hours.